Arthur P. Hayne: Biography

 Born in Charleston, March 12, 1788; Hayne was the son of William Hayne, a lowland planter, and his wife Elizabeth Peronneau.
 Hayne was of English and French Huguenot descent.
 He pursued classical studies, engaged in business, and served in the War of 1812 as a first lieutenant at Sackets Harbor on Lake Ontario, major of cavalry on the St. Lawrence, and inspector general in 1814.
 He was brevetted lieutenant colonel for gallant conduct at New Orleans.
 He studied law with Hon.
-Thomas Duncan in Carlisle, Pennsylvania, was admitted to the bar and practiced, and served in the Florida War as commander of the Tennessee Volunteers and retired from the military in 1820.
+Thomas Duncan (who would later become his father-in-law) in Carlisle, Pennsylvania, was admitted to the bar and practiced, and served in the Florida War as commander of the Tennessee Volunteers and retired from the military in 1820.

 Hayne was a member of the South Carolina House of Representatives and was United States naval agent in the Mediterranean for five years.
 He declined the Belgian mission as ambassador, and was appointed to the United States Senate to fill the vacancy caused by the death of Josiah J. Evans and served from May 11, 1858, to December 2, 1858; he was not a candidate to fill the vacancy.
 Hayne died in Charleston in 1867; interment was in St. Michael's Churchyard, Charleston.

 Military career

-Arthur Hayne began his military career in 1807.
-When the frigate Chesapeake was attacked, he secured a commission as first lieutenant in a regiment of light dragoons, commanded by Colonel Wade Hampton of Revolutionary war fame.
-In 1809, he was sent by Hampton to Mississippi, where he laid the Foundation for his later career.
-He fought in the battle of Sacket's Harbor, was brevetted major for gallantry in action, accompanied General Wilkinson down the St. Lawrence in the contemplated attack on Montreal and also served with General Brown.
+Arthur Hayne began his military career in 1807, when in the expansion of the army that occurred in the aftermath of the Chesapeake–Leopard affair, he secured a commission as first lieutenant in the regiment of light dragoons, commanded by Colonel Wade Hampton.

+During the War of 1812, Payne fought in the battle of Sacket's Harbor, and was brevetted major for gallantry in action.
+He later accompanied General Wilkinson down the St. Lawrence in the contemplated attack on Montreal and also served with General Brown.

 In 1814 he became Inspector General, with orders to join General Andrew Jackson in the Creek nation.
 In the absence of Colonel Butler, he also acted as adjutant general.
 Jackson sent him to Fort Montgomery to organize forces for an attack upon Pensacola.
 In the storming of the city, Colonel Hayne was one of the first to take possession of an enemy battery under heavy fire.
 After its fall, he was placed in charge of the city.

-In the famous Battle of New Orleans, Hayne selected the site for Jackson's defense and had much to do with repulsing the British and saving the city, as did Major Wade Hampton of Columbia.
+In the Battle of New Orleans, Hayne selected the site for Jackson's defense and had much to do with repulsing the British and saving the city, as did Major Wade Hampton of Columbia.
 After the battle, Jackson sent Hayne to Washington to secure additional troops for the continued defense of the city, not realizing the war had ended.
 During the war, he was thrice brevetted for bravery.